lint-staged/lint-staged/README.md

 }
 ```

 *Note we don’t pass a path as an argument for the runners.
 This is important since lint-staged will do this for you.
-Please don’t reuse you tasks with paths from package.json.*
+Please don’t reuse your tasks with paths from package.json.*

 ### 1. ESLint with default parameters for `*.js` and `*.jsx` running as a pre-commit hook